Medical adviser who defied Trump's Covid response to retire

 He was also the subject of political attacks and death threats and was granted a security detail for his protection.

-When Biden won the White House, he asked Fauci to stay on in his administration in an elevated capacity.
-The president praised Fauci in a statement, saying, "Whether you've met him personally or not, he has touched all Americans' lives with his work.
+When Biden entered the White House, he asked Fauci to stay on in his administration in an elevated capacity.
+The President praised Fauci in a statement, saying, "Whether you've met him personally or not, he has touched all Americans' lives with his work.
 I extend my deepest thanks for his public service.
 The United States of America is stronger, more resilient, and healthier because of him."

 Fauci said despite retiring from federal service he planned to continue working.